Mirudhula10102004/student-engagement-monitoring/README.md

 ---

+---

 ## 🧑‍💻 About the Author

-Built by **Maheshwaran** — a AI student passionate about real-world applications of computer vision and machine learning.
+Built by **Mirudhula K** — Final-year B.Tech student in Artificial Intelligence and Data Science, passionate about Artificial Intelligence, Machine Learning, Computer Vision, Data Analytics, and building real-world AI solutions.

 ---